 10. having disrespectful thoughts about the Holy Spirit

-Some people will try and tell you that the unforgiveable sin is a bad attitude or a lack of reverence or it’s being stubborn and unteachable.
-This is nonsense!
+Some people believe the unforgiveable sin is a bad attitude or a lack of reverence or it’s being stubborn and unteachable.
+This is nonsense.
 Jesus didn’t suffer and die to enter us into a reverence contest.
-We neither earn points for being quick learners nor get punished for being dimwitted.
+We neither earn points for being quick learners nor do we get punished for being dimwitted.
 Attitude is certainly important as it will affect the way you live and whether you reign in life.
 But a poor attitude won’t disqualify a saint any more than a good attitude will qualify a sinner.

 Others say the unforgiveable sin is not loving the Lord with all your heart, mind and strength – it’s putting Sunday football ahead of Jesus.
 This mindset naturally leads to a system of religious score-keeping.
 It’s the debits versus the credits.
 But God is not counting the number of hours we put into church versus the number of hours we spend kicking a football.
 You don’t qualify for eternal life because you maintain a positive or pious attitude.
-In fact, Jesus said this sort of religious thinking makes Him nauseous.
-We don’t love God to stay on His good side.
-We love Him because He first loved us and saved us and redeemed us and did everything we needed, while we were yet sinners (Rm 5:8).
+In fact, Jesus said this sort of religious thinking makes him nauseous.
+We d

-I’ve heard plenty of people say that unpardonable sins are those we neither confess nor repent of.
+I’ve heard some say that unpardonable sins are those we neither confess nor repent of.
 (This would include suicide.)
 They seem to forget that Jesus went around forgiving people who neither repented nor asked for forgiveness.
-They also forget that He forgave them long before they were born.
+They also forget that he forgave them long before they were born.
 If you preach, “you must repent to be forgiven,” then you’re preaching dead works.
 You’re trying to define righteousness in terms of what you do or don’t do.
-Wrong tree.

 Am I saying you don’t need to repent?
-You must, but from dead works rather than sin (He 6:1).
+You must, but from dead works rather than sin (Heb 6:1).
 Jesus said, “repent and believe the good news” (Mk 1:15).
-When you change the way you think and start believing the good news – that His grace and love led Him to die for you before you had done any confessing or turning of your own – it will empower you to overcome sin.
-We don’t turn from sin to get forgiven; we turn because we are forgiven and His grace enables us.
+When you change the way you think and start believing the good news, it will empower you to overcome sin.
+We don’t turn from sin to get forgiven; we turn because we are forgiven and his grace enables us.

 What about harboring unforgiveness in our hearts?
-Didn’t Jesus say forgiving others was a precondition for receiving God’s forgiveness (Mt 6:15)?
+Didn’t Jesus say forgiving others was a precondition for receiving God’s forgiveness (Matt 6:15)?
 If it is then there’s no such thing as grace.
 Read your Bible through the lens of the cross.
 Jesus preached the law of conditional forgiveness to those who lived under the law to silence their self-righteousness and reveal their need for a Savior (Rm 3:19, Gal 3:24).
 We are not under law but grace (Rm 6:15).
-We forgive others because He first forgave us (Col 3:13).
+We forgive because he forgave us (Col 3:13).